nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 NetworkBook 1.3 includes several new features and improvements for ease of use.

-* [Filter](#ucategory-3---findview-contactsu) command for more control with finding contacts
+* [Additional find/view commands](#ucategory-3---findview-contactsu) (e.g. `sort` and `filter`) have been introduced to let you have more control over managing displayed contacts.
-* [Edit](#ucategory-2---edit-contact-detailsu) command to edit contacts' details
+* [Edit](#ucategory-2---edit-contact-detailsu) command has been introduced to allow you to edit contacts' details.
-* [Open links and emails](#ucategory-5---open-other-appsu) via NetworkBook connecting to other apps
+* [Open links and emails](#ucategory-5---open-other-appsu) via our newly-introduced commands that involve NetworkBook connecting to other apps.
-* [Undo/redo](#ucategory-4---undoredou) commands to revert mistakes unintentional/temporary command calls
+* [Undo/redo](#ucategory-4---undoredou) commands have been added to help you revert mistaken/temporary command calls.
-* [Keyboard shortcuts](#ucategory-6---keyboard-shortcutsu) added for easy access to common commands
+* [Keyboard shortcuts](#ucategory-6---keyboard-shortcutsu) have been introduced for you to easily access common commands.
-* [User interface](#ucategory-7---mouse-interactionu) is now refined to be more clean and usable
+* [User interface](#ucategory-7---mouse-interactionu) has now been refined to be more clean and usable.
-* Error messages are now more specific to give more helpful information
+* Error messages are now more specific to give more helpful information.

 <!-- @@author xenosf -->